v-sbradley/bacx-pr/topics/legaldocs.md

 # Legal document publishing

 The BACX team no longer publishes legal documents for products, services, apps, features, and so on.
+The legal documents are being centralized on the marketing site, rather thanon Docs.

 If you are a PM who needs a legal document published, start by filling out this request form: [BAG legal docs publication request](https://msazure.visualstudio.com/One/_workitems/create/Task)

 The person overseeing legal doc publishing is Dimpi Gandhi (dimpigan).